How To Successfully Ask Your Clients For Google Reviews

 Asking via Email

-How to link your Google My Business review form in an email
+How to link your Google Business Profile review form in an email

 We’ve said it before, we’ll say it again: make sure you provide a review link when asking for a review!
 This will make it so much easier for your customers and the easier it is, the more likely they’ll do it.
 Follow the steps below to generate your own review form link.